Laura is a freelance writer living in Florida. She has a master's degree in English.

 One of the engine rods was a few grams lighter than it was supposed to be.

-The team and owner were to face race suspension, major points loss and pay monetary damages.
+The team and owner were to face race suspension and major points loss and had to pay monetary damages.

 The team countered that the engine had actually been created by Toyota and the team had nothing to do with the engine part not meeting inspection.